rarroyo23/axios-mobile-exercise/README.md

 ### Stream endpoint
 https://api.axios.com/api/render/stream/content

-This returns by default the UUIDs of about 10 stories, but the page size can be changed.
+This returns by default the UUIDs of about 10 stories, but the page size can be altered.

 ### Content endpoint
 https://api.axios.com/api/render/content/c13dbda5-893d-46ba-ae6a-87ff8e34c74e